1st Guards Infantry Division (German Empire)

 The 1st Guards Infantry Division (German: 1.
-Garde-Infanterie-Division) was a unit of the Prussian (and later) Imperial German Army and was stationed in Berlin.
+Garde-Infanterie-Division) was a royal guard (later imperial guard) unit of the Prussian (and later) Imperial German Army and was stationed in Berlin.

 Origins

 The division was created on September 5, 1818 when the guards brigades, which had been created in 1813 and were assigned to various commands, were grouped into a single formation.
 Ernst Ludwig von Tippelskirch was appointed as the first commander of the division.

 Austro-Prussian War

 The division was active during the Austro-Prussian War.
 It was commanded by Generalmajor Constantin von Alvensleben and part of the Second Army.

 Franco-Prussian War

 During the Franco-Prussian War, the division was commanded by Generalmajor Alexander August Wilhelm von Pape.
 It was part of the Second Army, commanded by Prince Friedrich Karl of Prussia.
 Throughout the war 4 officers, 70 men, and 10 horses were killed.